oliviawestmacottssw/SSW.Rules.Content/categories/marketing/rules-to-better-marketing-plans.md

 ---
 So you’ve got a Marketing Plan, now what?
 Do you know how to get all of your ideas down on paper and make sure all of the time and effort doesn’t go to waste?

-One of the most common things to happen is for companies to write a Marketing Plan, use it once, and then forget about it!
-So how do you avoid this common scenario?
+​One of the most common things to happen is for companies to write a Marketing Plan, use it once, and then forget about it!
+So how do you avoid this common scenario? ​​​​